godot-escoria/escoria-docs/getting_started/step_by_step/index.rst

 At a minimum, you should make sure that you have a basic understanding of the terms :dfn:`node` and :dfn:`scene tree`, and be aware that Godot provides different types of nodes for use.
-See the `nodes documentation`_ for details.
+See the `key concepts`_ for details.

 Understanding the Godot scripting language :dfn:`GDScript` is not required for this guide, but it is definitely recommended for more advanced development.
 See